netdata/netdata/README.md

  - Our stable distributions are at [netdata/netdata @ packagecloud.io](https://packagecloud.io/netdata/netdata)
  - The nightly builds are at [netdata/netdata-edge @ packagecloud.io](https://packagecloud.io/netdata/netdata-edge)

-**Netdata now supports SSL encryption!** You can secure the communication to the [web server](https://docs.netdata.cloud/web/server/#enabling-tls-support), the [streaming connections from slaves to the master](https://docs.netdata.cloud/streaming/#securing-the-communication) and the connection to an [openTSDB backend](https://docs.netdata.cloud/backends/opentsdb/#https).
+**Netdata now supports TLS encryption!** You can secure the communication to the [web server](https://docs.netdata.cloud/web/server/#enabling-tls-support), the [streaming connections from slaves to the master](https://docs.netdata.cloud/streaming/#securing-the-communication) and the connection to an [openTSDB backend](https://docs.netdata.cloud/backends/opentsdb/#https).

 **This version also brings two long-awaited features to netdata’s health monitoring:**